 RELATED: What is the difference between liposuction and a tummy tuck?

 As with a full tummy tuck, the procedure involves two incisions.
-The main incision runs in the lower part of the abdomen horizontally from hip to hip but in many cases, the incision extends laterally outwards and may extend as far as the upper part of the buttocks as it curves around the trunk.
-Although this is significantly longer, it feels very well with proper wound care.
-The other incision is made around the belly button and allows the maximum amount of skin to be removed before the new belly button is sutured into position.
+The main incision runs horizontally from hip to hip in the lower part of the abdomen.
+Still, in many cases, the incision extends laterally outwards and may extend as far as the upper part of the buttocks as it curves around the trunk.
+Although this is significantly longer, it heals very well with proper wound care.
+The other incision is made around the belly button, which allows the maximum amount of skin to be removed before the new belly button is sutured into position.

 Fleur-De-Lis tummy tuck

-The Fleur-De-Lis tummy tuck is also known as an FDL tummy tuck is primarily designed for patients who have lost a significant amount of weight.
+The Fleur-De-Lis tummy tuck, also known as an FDL tuck, is primarily designed for patients who have lost significant weight.
 An FDL tummy tuck is the only tummy tuck procedure that requires three separate incisions with three resulting scars.
-The procedure is commonly combined with liposuction for the removal of prominent bulges of fat.
+The procedure is commonly combined with liposuction to remove prominent bulges of fat.
 The main incision is made from hip to hip across the lower part of the abdomen.
-The belly button incision is as for a full tummy tuck with the addition of a vertical extension downwards from the belly button to the horizontal tummy tuck scar.
+The belly button incision is for a full tummy tuck with the addition of a vertical extension downwards from the belly button to the horizontal tummy tuck scar.
 Although the scarring after an FDL tummy tuck is more extensive than other types of tummy tuck surgery, meticulous post-operative after-care will ensure the scars appear as inconspicuous as possible.
 The vertical scar may take the longest to mature and flatten, and silicone sheets can be used to optimise the appearance of the scars.
-In a small number of cases, patients may choose to apply tattoos or permanent make-up over the fully mature scar as a camouflage technique.
+In many cases, patients may choose to apply tattoos or permanent make-up over the fully mature scar as a camouflage technique.

 Mini tummy tuck